rali7196/Helix/README.md

 # Helix

 This is my submission for the take home project for Sellscale.ai.
 Please look at the README files in the web_app, database, and api_service_proj directories for information on how to set them up.
+Note that the instructions are meant for a unix machine. i.e., Ubuntu 22.04 or MacOS

 # Planned Features